intel/yask/README.md

 * Multi-level OpenMP parallelism to exploit multiple cores and threads,
 * Scaling to multiple sockets and nodes via MPI with overlapped communication and compute, and
 * Spatial tiling with automatically-tuned block sizes,
-* Temporal tiling to further increase cache locality,
+* Temporal tiling in multiple dimensions to further increase cache locality,
 * APIs for C++ and Python: [API documentation](https://rawgit.com/intel/yask/api-docs/html/index.html).

 YASK contains a domain-specific compiler to convert scalar stencil code to SIMD-optimized code for Intel(R) Xeon Phi(TM) and Intel(R) Xeon(R) processors.